rootkovska/x86_harmful/x86_harmful.md

 also has very little control over triggering of various operations (such as crypto operations operating on the specific key or data), multiple times.
-This should be especially hard in a VMM-based desktop OS with ASLR (memory layout randomization) used inside each of the VM.
+This should be especially hard in a VMM-based desktop OS with ASLR (memory layout randomization) used inside each of the VMs.

 Another interesting attack, that we could also classify as a side-channel type of attack, is the rowhammer attack exploiting physical faults in DRAM modules